DeNA/mobilize-ssh/README.md

 3) $ rake mobilize_ssh:setup

-Copy over the config files from the mobilize-base project into the config folder, and populate the values in the ssh.yml file, esp. the test_host item.
+Copy over the config files from the mobilize-base project into the config dir, and populate the values in the ssh.yml file, esp. the test_node item.

-You should also copy the ssh private key you wish to use into the config folder, and make sure it is referenced in ssh.yml
+You should also copy the ssh private key you wish to use into your desired path (by default: config/mobilize/ssh_private.key), and make sure it is referenced in ssh.yml

 3) $ rake test

 This will populate your test Runner from mobilize-base with a sample ssh job.

-The purpose of the test will be to deploy two code files, have the first execute the second, which is a "tail /var/log/syslog" command, and write the resulting output to a google sheet.
+The purpose of the test will be to deploy two code files, have the first execute the second, which is a "tail /var/log/syslog" command, and write the resulting output to a gsheet.

 <a name='section_Meta'></a>
 Meta